manujsinghwal/applied-analytics-engineering/analytics-projects/dynamic-excel-dashboard/README.md

 from final;
 ```

-2. **Data Refresh:**
-Users can refresh the entire report with a single click using Excel’s Refresh All button to pull updated data from the MySQL database.

-3. **Performance Insights:**
+2. **Performance Insights:**
-The dashboard provides clear insights into which carriers are consistently on time and which are contributing to delivery delays.
-This enables the team to take corrective actions based on real-time data.
+The dashboard delivers clear insights into operational activities and carrier performance, identifying which carriers consistently meet delivery timelines and which contribute to delays.
+This empowers the team to make data-driven, real-time decisions and implement corrective actions promptly.

 ### Final View